-Among Asia’s other performance credits, she has appeared at the Merkin Concert Hall, the Weill Recital Hall at Carnegie Hall, and the world famous Apollo Theatre in Harlem, NY.
+Asia’s other performance credits include: an appearance at the Merkin Concert Hall, the Weill Recital Hall at Carnegie Hall, and the world famous Apollo Theatre in Harlem, NY.
 She is a multiple winner of the Apollo Theatre’s “Stars of Tomorrow” Competition.
 More recently she was featured on The Harry Connick Jr. Show, and was profiled on “The Morning Express with Robin Meade” on CNN/HLN.
 Asia’s most recent performance was in Rome, Italy, just before Christmas, as a First Prize Winner in an International Music Competition.

 After competing as a local title holder in the Outstanding Teen program, Asia went on to win the 2017 Miss New York’s Outstanding Teen title, where she was named the Interview Award winner, the People’s Choice Award winner, and received the Miracle Maker Award as the contestant who raised the most money for the Children’s Miracle Network Hospitals.

 Representing New York at the Miss America’s Outstanding Teen competition, Asia was the winner of a Preliminary Talent Award and was named Outstanding Instrumentalist for the competition.
 Having raised more than $12,000 for Children’s Miracle Network Hospitals, she was recognized by the Miss America’s Outstanding Teen organization as the third highest fundraiser among the 51 state representatives.
 Asia is a six time recipient of the President’s Volunteer Service award.